Agent Sandbox

 Basic Workflow Example

-The following example demonstrates creating a sandbox, modifying its filesystem, taking a snapshot, and restoring that state into a completely new sandbox.
+The following example demonstrates creating a sandbox, modifying its filesystem, taking a snapshot, and suspending/resuming it to restore the state.

 Note: this example uses